ptrace — process trace

 PTRACE_MODE_ATTACH

-operations or trace children that employ PTRACE_TRACEME
+operations or trace children that employ PTRACE_TRACEME.

-No process may perform PTRACE_MODE_ATTACH
+No process may perform PTRACE_MODE_ATTACH operations or

-trace children that employ PTRACE_TRACEME
+trace children that employ PTRACE_TRACEME.

 Once this value has been written to the file, it cannot be changed.